Emend by Eclipse

 “I’m not disappointed in you.
 I think you deserve more happiness than that.”

 Tim had always hoped that Benny would find a woman who would understand him.
 Maybe Benny liked solitude, but he didn’t demand it all of the time.
 It would have been nice for him to have a wife who would take care of him.

 “I’m just not wired that way.”

 That was the blunt truth.
-Benny just wasn’t wired to have a passionate loving relationship with someone.
+Benny just wasn’t wired to have a passionate loving relation with anyone.
 Was he too selfish, self centered, and self absorbed to have a loving relationship?
-No. The fact was that he just didn’t notice the people around him with any kind of consistency.
+No. The fact was that outside of Tim, he just didn’t notice the people around him with any kind of consistency.